How To Do Weighted Bench Dip: Benefits and Alternates

-When performed with strict form, the weighted bench dip is an effective exercise to build your triceps (the back part of your arms), even if using bodyweight alone.
+When performed with strict form, the weighted bench dip is an effective exercise to build your triceps.
+It also targets the shoulders, chest, and serratus anterior.

 What Is Weighted Bench Dips

 The weighted bench dip is harder than a regular bench dip.
-The dip is a good triceps exercise for intermediate people.
-Both arms are used to hold the weight of the body and plate, so you have more control over the movement.
+The dip is a good, effective bodyweight triceps exercise that you can do at home as well.

-Weighted tricep dip is a great exercise for building the triceps muscles, the lower chest area and the front heads of the shoulders.
+Weighted tricep dip is a great exercise for building the bigger triceps muscles, the lower chest area, and the front heads of the shoulders.

 Other ways to do this exercise: